So what’s in it?

 2 tablespoons Colmans Mustard cream.

-So to start, you need to steam or boil your potatoes and let them rest to dry and cool.
+So to start, you need to steam or boil your potatoes till cooked through and let them rest to dry and cool.

 Next heat the oil in a non stick pan.

 Add the torn dried red chillies to the oil.
 When they just start to colour add the brown mustard seeds and wait for them to pop and sizzle, be careful of the sputtering seeds!
-Now add the curry leaves.
-As soon as its aromatic you can add the potatoes, reduce your heat and gently break the potatoes a little.
+Now add the curry leaves if you are using them.
+As soon as its aromatic you can add the potatoes, reduce your heat to low and gently break the potatoes a little.
+Do not let the potatoes brown or catch at all.

 Your mustard cream, green chillies then your butter and salt all go in.
-You will know it’s done cooking when it comes away from the sides of your pan, you can switch of your flame.
+Switch off the flame.
+You will know it’s done cooking when it comes away from the sides of your pan and has slight sheen.

 Garnish with a few tablespoons of fresh coriander mixed in.